edchristie03/Connect-Four/README.md

 - **four_connect_pruned.py**
   Enhances the basic implementation by incorporating alpha-beta pruning into the minimax algorithm.
 This optimization reduces the number of nodes evaluated in the search tree, resulting in faster move recommendations and improved performance.

+- **Plots/**
+    Contains the generated plots from the performance metrics of both implementations.
+The plots visualize the execution time and number of states visited during the evaluation process.

 ## Features